bishwaghimire/ai_ml_dl_books/README.md

-# 📚 AI / ML / DL / DS Books & Resources Hub
+<h1 align="center">📚 AI / ML / DL Books & Resources Hub</h1>

-> **A single, curated hub for every Computer Science student and AI enthusiast**
-> Covering **AI, Machine Learning, Deep Learning, Data Science, LLMs, RAG, Transformers, MLOps, and more**
+<p align="center"><i>Your one-stop, structured roadmap to master AI — from foundations to cutting-edge research.</i></p>

+A carefully curated, all-in-one repository designed to help **Computer Science students, AI enthusiasts, and professionals** build strong foundations and progress confidently from **beginner to advanced levels**.
+This hub brings together the **best books, courses, playlists, and structured learning paths** across **Artificial Intelligence, Machine Learning, Deep Learning, Data Science, LLMs, RAG, Transformers, and MLOps**, all organized in a clear, practical, and industry-relevant manner.

+The resources are selected to balance **theory, intuition, and real-world application**, allowing learners to follow modules **sequentially or in parallel** based on their goals and experience.

+⭐ **Recommended resources** highlight high-impact content widely used in **academia, research, and industry**, ensuring you focus on what truly matters in modern AI.

 ![Stars](https://img.shields.io/github/stars/bishwaghimire/ai-ml-books?style=social)
 ![Forks](https://img.shields.io/github/forks/bishwaghimire/ai-ml-books?style=social)